Tight Bounds on Online Checkpointing Algorithms: Asymptotically Optimal Lower Bounds

 \subsection{Stability and bounding expressions}

 Obtaining lower bounds requires viewing the problem from a different perspective.
-It will sometimes be more convenient to refer to a certain physical device, without considering its temporary index in the device sequence at some snapshot $S$ (which is variable and depends on $S$).
+It will sometimes be more convenient to refer to a certain physical checkpoint, without considering its temporary freshness index $p$ in the checkpoint sequence at some snapshot $S$ (which is variable and depends on $S$).

-Given a $k$-backup scheme, we define a function $BE\left(s\right)$ and use it to bound its efficiency from below.
-The parameter $s$ is related to the notion of stability, which we now define. \begin{definition} Fix a $k$-backup scheme.
-A device updated at time $T$ is called $s$-stable, for some $s=1,\ldots,k-1$, if at least $s$ previous devices are updated before the next time it is updated. \end{definition}
+Given a $k$-checkpoint algorithm, we define a function $BE\left(s\right)$ and use it to bound its efficiency from below.
+The parameter $s$ is related to the notion of stability, which we now define. \begin{defn*} Fix a $k$-checkpoint algorithm.
+A checkpoint updated at time $T$ is called $s$-stable, for some $s=1,\ldots,k-1$, if at least $s$ previous checkpoints are updated before the next time it is updated. \end{defn*}

-By Property~\ref{obs:update-1-infinitely-often} we can assume all devices get updated eventually; this means that in a snapshot $S=\left(T_{1},\ldots,T_{k}\right)$, where $T_{k}$ is a time by which all devices have been updated from the initial snapshot, we have that the device updated at time $T_{k-s}$ is $s$-stable for $s=1,\ldots,k-1$.
+By Property~\ref{property:update-1-infinitely-often} we can assume all checkpoints get updated eventually; this means that in a snapshot $S=\left(T_{1},\ldots,T_{k}\right)$, where $T_{k}$ is a time by which all checkpoints have been updated from the initial snapshot, we have that the checkpoint updated at time $T_{k-s}$ is $s$-stable for $s=1,\ldots,k-1$.

 For convenience, the proofs in this section assume the update times sequence is normalized by a constant.
-This is captured by the following definition. \begin{definition} A $k$-backup scheme is called $s$-normalized if an $s$-stable device is updated at time $R_{0}=1$. \end{definition}
+This is captured by the following definition. \begin{defn*} A $k$-checkpoint algorithm is called $s$-normalized if an $s$-stable checkpoint is updated at time $R_{0}=1$. \end{defn*}